nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    Download a file from CloudFS file system.

    :param file: Bitcasa Item with valid bitcasa file path and file name.
    :param range: Any valid content range.
-No less than 0, no greater than the filesize.
+No less than 0, no greater than the file size.
    :param localDestination: Device file location with file path and name.
    :param listener: The progress listener to listen to the file download progress.
    :throws IOException: If a network error occurs.